victormech/ditesto/README.md

 # DiTesto
-Object Oriented library to load and manipulate text files with PHP made for you who is so Object Oriented addicted like me :)
+##### A simple Object Oriented library to load and manipulate text files with PHP.
+Made for who is so Object Oriented addicted like me :)
 PHP minimum version: 5.6

 ## Usage